gowithkk/SimpleCRMAPI/README.md

 ## Usage

-Please ensure you have AWS CLI and [Admin Profile](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html) configured before running SimpleCRMAPI.
-Your admin profile should have certain permissions to create IAM role and policy, API Gateway, Lambda, DynamoDB, CloudWatch Log, and Alarms.
+Please ensure you have Terraform, AWS CLI and, [Admin Profile](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html) configured before running SimpleCRMAPI.
+Your AWS admin profile should have certain permissions to create IAM role and policy, API Gateway, Lambda, DynamoDB, CloudWatch Log and Alarms.

 To run this SimpleCRMAPI please execute: